Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 short stature; (H) hyperextensibility of joints and/or hernia (inguinal); (O) ocular depression (deep-set eyes); (R) Rieger anomaly (defective development of the anterior chamber of the eye that can lead to glaucoma); and (T) teething delay.
 Other features commonly present include a triangular face, small chin with a dimple, loss of fat under the skin (lipodystrophy), abnormal position of the ears, hearing loss and delayed speech.
-The condition appears to be inherited in an autosomal dominant manner.
+It is caused by mutations in the PIK3R1 gene.
+Inheritance is autosomal dominant.
 Treatment focuses on the specific symptoms present in each individual.SHORT syndrome is a condition characterized by multiple abnormalities that affect several parts of the body.
 The term SHORT is an acronym with each letter representing a common feature in affected individuals: (S)

 - Genetics Home Reference (GHR) contains information on SHORT syndrome.
 This website is maintained by the National Library of Medicine.